 “I’m sure someone will do just that,” Erwin assured him.

-“Thanks again for your help, ma’am,” he said, while tipping his hat to Lydia and then to the girls, and nodded to Erwin.
+“Thanks again for your help, ma’am,” he said, while tipping his hat to Lydia, then to the girls, and lastly to Erwin.

 “Take care and may God help you find the peace you’re looking for,” Jeanetta Lynn said softly.

 The man only smiled back at her, and then tipped his hat again before riding off.

 A short while later they were pulling up to the Parkers’ place.
 When Jeanetta Lynn saw her father standing in the stable brushing Misty, she called out to him.